 The purpose is twofold.
 One is to verify the correctness of the PKP view of these modes.
 The other is to highlight the complexity that results from using sharps, flats and naturals.
 For example, the tritone anchored by R that is a component of many of the minor modes is understood as p3-6 in the symbolic chromatic scale, and that's it.
 Inversions in different places in harmony are left to context.
-In Modalogy, tritone anchor p3 is \flat III or \sharp II and tritone anchor 6 is VI or \flat VII, and that's only the anchors.
+In Modalogy, tritone anchor p3 is \Rightarrow III or \ddagger II and tritone anchor 6 is VI or \nexists VII, and that's only the anchors.